l50/goutils/README.md

 # goutils
-Utilities that I use across various go projects
+This repo is comprised of utilities that I use across various go projects.